dymurray/apb-blogs/rocketchat-tutorial.md

 | `roles/deprovision-rocketchat-apb` | An Ansible Role defining which tasks are run on `deprovision` |

 ## APB Spec
-Looking at apb.yml, we can go ahead and edit the default plan that was created by the APB tooling to match below.
+`apb.yml` is the declaration of the APB spec.
+In here, we will list all relevant application specific information including: OpenShift Service Catalog metadata, all of the APBs `plans`, and input parameters to prompt the user when provisioning.
+Looking at apb.yml, we are free to edit the default plan that is created by the tooling.
+Go ahead and edit the file to match below.
 ```yaml
 version: 1.0
 name: rocketchat-apb